deanwampler/JustEnoughScalaForSpark/README.md

 [Dean Wampler, Ph.D.](mailto:deanwampler@gmail.com) and [Chaoran Yu](https://github.com/yuchaoran2011)<br/>
 [Lightbend, Inc.](http://lightbend.com)

 > **NEW:** This tutorial now uses a Docker image with Jupyter and Spark, for a much more robust, easy to use, and "industry standard" experience.
-There is also an potion to use a BeakerX image (http://beakerx.com).
+There is also an option to use a BeakerX image (http://beakerx.com).

 This tutorial covers the most important features and idioms of [Scala](http://scala-lang.org/) you need to use [Apache Spark's](http://spark.apache.org/) Scala APIs.
 Because Spark is written in Scala, Spark is driving interest in Scala, especially for _data engineers_. _Data scientists_ sometimes use Scala, but most use Python or R.